Sagkeeng First Nation: Virginia Fontaine Addictions Foundation scandal

 On October 18, 2000, the Canadian Press reported that Perry Fontaine, the director of the Virginia Fontaine Addictions Foundation, a Native addictions treatment centre located on Sagkeeng First Nation—and 74 other foundation staff (including CEO Ken Courchene) attended a cruise to the Caribbean that was termed a "staff retreat," which required the then-addictions center be closed.

 The cost of this trip was reported later to be over $135,000.
-Health Canada eventually investigated the financial books of the Centre and found massive fraud and kickback schemes which was oversaw by former Health Canada assistant deputy minister Paul Cochrane and Patrick Nottingham, the ex-regional director of Health Canada’s First Nations and Inuit health programs in Manitoba.
+Health Canada eventually investigated the financial books of the Centre and found massive fraud and kickback schemes overseen by former Health Canada assistant deputy minister Paul Cochrane and Patrick Nottingham, the ex-regional director of Health Canada’s First Nations and Inuit health programs in Manitoba.
 Cochrane and Nottingham pleaded guilty in the fall of 2005.
-Cochrane was formally accused by the RCMP, after more than two years of financial mismanagement at the center was eventually charged with one count of breach of trust and seven counts of fraud against the government.
-Nottingham, was given a conditional sentence of two years less a day and ordered to pay $1.14 million in restitution.
+Cochrane was formally accused by the RCMPwith one count of breach of trust and seven counts of fraud against the government after more than two years of financial mismanagement at the centre.
+Nottingham received a conditional sentence of two years less a day and ordered to pay $1.14 million in restitution.

 According to the RCMP, Perry Fontaine along with his wife and daughter offered bribes to Cochrane, who accepted a $50,000 payment on 11 December 1996; four season tickets for NHL hockey games in Ottawa in 1998, 1999, and 2000; a blue 1997 Jeep Cherokee sport-utility vehicle in April 1998; a red 1997 Jeep Grand Cherokee in July 1999; a green 2000 Nissan Xterra sport-utility vehicle for his son Lucas Cochrane in May 2000; free trips for Cochrane and his family between July 1999 and October 2000; and two income tax receipts for fake donations of $5,000 each for the years 1997 and 1998.
 Cochrane's sons were also given cushy, well-paying jobs at the Centre at his insistence.

 Fontaine was eventually charged with fraud over $5,000 and sentenced to three years in federal prison.

 Sagkeeng First Nation now hosts a family treatment centre, the Sagkeeng Mino Pimatiziwin Family Treatment Centre.
 The program has been successfully running for a few years.
 They work with entire families to learn how to work through problems and keep families together.